nf-core/website/markdown/developers/tutorials/dsl2_modules_tutorial.md

 - the inputs / arguments, which are optional
 - the outputs
 - any value or variable you might need, associated with the sample (for example, the sample ID or other metadata)

+Here, the mandatory input would be the `-i read1.fastq.gz` and the `--read-structures`.
+In this command we have no optional arguments.
+The arguments associated with the sample are `--sample`, `--library` ,and the sample ID in the output file (`-o`).

 Make sure to check the [guidelines](https://nf-co.re/docs/contributing/modules#new-module-guidelines-and-pr-review-checklist) for what you should and should not include.